Ichaelus/Github-Classifier/Documentation/Documentation.md

 > maybe the table on top of this picture is redundant then?
 <img src="/Documentation/Konfusionsmatrix.png" height=350>

+***"Discuss the quality of your results and argue whether, according to your opinion, a higher yield or a higher precision is more important for automated repository classification."***
 We consider a higher precision to be more relevant than a high recall per class.
 When thinking about a user, looking for repositories of a specific class on GitHub, it appears way more desirable if the repositories proposed by us are actually of the right class.
 Making sure every *DEV*-repository is presented to the user, potentially including wrongly as *DEV* labeled repositores didn't seem like the right approach.